 Ready to start your own service-based business?
 Read the steps below and you're on your way to helping your community by providing accessible transportation in your area, which is often in high-demand.

-1. There is a Demand for Wheelchair Taxis
+1. Demand for Wheelchair Transportation

 Until recently, wheelchair accessible taxis were far and few between.
 A simple search and you can find several lawsuits from the general public advocating for equal access to public transportation.
 The claims are that ride hail services such as Uber or Lyft haven't offered reliable transportation for those in wheelchairs.